withlin/canal-go/README.md

 1) Canal connect to Mysql database ,pretented to be a slave of mysql

-2) CanalSharp(as mentioned it is a client of Cancal) connect to Canal
+2) canal-go(as mentioned it is a client of Cancal) connect to Canal

 3) When data in the database changed,it write the changes to binlog

 4) Canal send dump request to mysql database,get binlog and then parse it.

-5) CancalSharp send request to Canal for data.
+5) canal-go send request to Canal for data.

-6) Canal send parsed data to CanalSharp
+6) Canal send parsed data to canal-go

-7) CancalSharp get data successfully and then send an acknowledgement to Canal(optional)
+7) canal-go get data successfully and then send an acknowledgement to Canal(optional)

 8) Canal record the consumption position